mrismanaziz/Reforestation/README.md

-## How do you get two whales in a car?
-Start in England and drive West.
+## Why do you never see elephants hiding in trees?
+Because they're so good at it.